Aatifraza123/Lumiere/backend/ENV_SETUP.md

    - Enable 2-Factor Authentication
    - Generate App Password: https://myaccount.google.com/apppasswords
    - Use App Password (not regular password)
+   - **IMPORTANT:** SMTP_USER must be set to a valid Gmail address (e.g., razaaatif658@gmail.com)
+   - DO NOT use admin@lumiere.com or any invalid/non-existent email address
+   - The SMTP_USER email will be used as the "FROM" address for all emails

 4. **Cloudinary:**
    - Sign up at https://cloudinary.com